akhileshpnn/SubPB-mechanism/README.md

 ## 🚩 Paper

-This repository is for the models described in the paper
+This repository is for the models described in the paper:

 "Non-asymptotic transients away from steady states determine cellular responsiveness to dynamic spatial-temporal signals " [[biorRXiv]]([https://www.biorxiv.org/content/10.1101/2023.06.01.543361v1](https://www.biorxiv.org/content/10.1101/2023.02.03.526969v1))